jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 If you find yourself without a traditional internship, look for opportunities with faculty.
 A professor may have some grant money to hire a research assistant.

-Many have dry spells during their dating life.
-Do things you enjoy, even if on your own.
-Read.
-Travel.
-Etc.
-Invest in yourself and make yourself a bit more interesting for when you do meet that special someone.

 Treat this period without an internship similarly as an opportunity for independent study.
 Some possibilities are: